 Devon is just one of those happy places where you take a big gasp of sea air and forget all of your worries.
-We recently made a quick dash for the coastline and checked ourselves into a lovely cottage in South Devon before deciding on where to go for lunch.
+We made a quick dash for the coastline and checked ourselves into a lovely cottage in South Devon before deciding on where to go for lunch.

 Devon is all about fresh fish and the locals take great pride in serving up some of the best.
 You really are spoilt for choice on where to go but I‘m going to let you into a secret, it’s called Beachhouse.